index

 To run DNAscent index, do:

-DNAscent index -f /path/to/fast5Directory
+DNAscent index -f /path/to/directory

-Required arguments are:
+Required arguments are:\n"

--f,--files path to fast5 files.
+-f,--files full path to fast5 or pod5 files.

-Optional arguments are:
+Optional arguments are:\n"

--o,--output output file name (default is index.dnascent),
+-o,--output output file name (default is index.dnascent).

-The required inputs to DNAscent index are the full path to the top-level directory containing the sequencing run’s fast5 files (passed using the -f flag) and the path to the sequencing_summary.txt file (specified using the -s flag). sequencing_summary.txt is created by Guppy during basecalling and is located in the top level directory containing the Guppy-created fastq files.
 The default behaviour of DNAscent index is to place a file called index.dnascent in the working directory.
 The name of this file can be overridden using the -o flag.

 Output